Webtoon-Studio/webtoon/README.md

 ## Quick-Start

-The main entry point to the library is through a `Client`.
-Each platform has its own client that is responsible for exposing various ways to interact with the specific platform.
+The primary entry point is a platform-specific Client.
+Each client encapsulates authentication, request handling, and platform behavior.

 ### `webtoons.com`